zebrunner/carina/docs/automation/api.md

 ```

 ### Deserialization of JSON
 Sometimes you may need to transform your json response to POJO.
-It maybe useful if you need to validate your response using data from database as expected data.
+It may be useful if you need to validate your response using data from the database as expected data.
 For that purposes it's better to use Jackson libraries that are already included in carina framework.
 For that you have to prepare domain class based on your json structure.
 Some online resources provide such opportunities.
 For instance https://timboudreau.com/blog/json/read
 For example we need to deserialize array of Clients from json.
 Example of required domain object will be: